 Tab.~\ref{tab:results24} contains results of the evaluation on tasks dated 2024 year only.
-A year-over-year comparison (Tab.~\ref{tab:results} and~\ref{tab:results24}) shows that DeepSeek-R1 decreases from 50\% to 40.2\% which is larger than all other models on average.
+A year-over-year comparison (Tab.~\ref{tab:results} and~\ref{tab:results24}) shows that DeepSeek-R1 decreases from 50\% to 40.2\%, which is larger than all other models on average.
 Devstral-Small-2505 from 34\% to 28.2\%, DeepSeek-R1-Distill-Qwen-32B from 31.5\% to 23.9\%, and Llama-3.3-70B-Instruct from 20\% to 14.8\%.
 Moreover, Qwen2.5-Coder-14B-Instruct achieves a 23\% pass@6 rate on 2025 data, which is similar to the results obtained by 32B models, whereas its pass@1 rate remains notably lower than that of the larger models.

-Fig.~\ref{fig:pass1-pass6-var} represents the additional evaluation of the baselines in more strict setup, where we take only top decile (top 10\%) of all the tasks.
-Here the year-to-year differences in behavour of the models are more subtle, namely only DeepSeek-R1 shows statistically valid discrepancy measured in pass@6.
+Fig.~\ref{fig:pass1-pass6-var} represents the additional evaluation of the baselines in a more strict setup, where we take only the top decile (top 10\%) of all the tasks.
+Here, the year-to-year differences in behavior of the models are more subtle, namely, only DeepSeek-R1 shows a statistically valid discrepancy measured in pass@6.